GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: : Enhanced Vision Encoder

 A domain-agnostic vision encoder must match the same diagrams drawn in different styles.
 To do so, we need a target domain diagram translated into the source domain style or the source diagrams translated into the target domain style.
 With these translated images, we can guide the model to focus on key geometric information instead of irrelevant attributes, such as color and font family.
 However, in practice, it is difficult to obtain the same diagrams with different styles.

-We develop a way to translate the target diagrams into source style.
+We develop a way to translate the target diagrams into the source style.
 Thankfully, since well-known PGPS datasets come with diagram captions written in formal languages~\citep{intergps}, we can easily convert them to the AlphaGeometry-style descriptions.
 Given the translated descriptions, we utilize the rendering engine of AlphaGeometry to translate the target domain images into the source domain.
 With the translation, we can generate the same diagram in the source domain style. \cref{fig:domain_adaptation_samples} provides examples of the diagram pairs with different styles.
 However, in some cases, the original description contains geometric premises that are unrecognizable from the diagram, such as \(\angle ACB = 35.0\) in \cref{fig:geoqa_example}.
 Therefore, we apply the same filtering process used in \geoclip{} to translate the AlphaGeometry-style descriptions into natural languages.
+Additional details in the translation process is described in \cref{sec:translation_details} and \cref{fig:translation_process}.

 Formally, let $\mathcal{D}_{S} := \{(D_S^{(i)}, X_S^{(i)}) \}_{i=1}^{N_S}$ be the diagram-caption pairs from source domain $S$, e.g., the synthetic diagrams, and let $\mathcal{D}_{T_j} := \{(D_{T_j}^{(i)}, X_{T_j}^{(i)}) \}_{i=1}^{N_{T_j}}$ be the set of diagram-caption pairs of target domain $T_j$, e.g., the PGPS benchmarks.
 With the translation process described above, we can synthesize a style-transferred diagram-caption pair $(\hat{D}_{T_j}^{(i)}, \hat{X}_{T_j}^{(i)})$ for each diagram $D_{T_j}^{(i)}$ and caption $X_{T_j}^{(i)}$ in target domain $T_j$.